jayantrathi/jayantrathi.github.io/content/authors/admin/_index.md

       Awarded for maintaining a GPA above 3.85 for two consecutive academic years.
 ---

-I'm a Robotics & AI engineer working on my M.S. in Robotics at Northeastern University with industry experience at Mercedes-Benz Manufacturing.
-With multiple projects diving into the world of Machine Learning, autonomous vehicle systems, humanoid robotics and human-computer interaction I love building a bridge between hardware, control and artificial Intelligence to be able to solve everyday problems.
+I'm a Robotics & AI engineer working on my M.S. in Robotics at Northeastern University with industry experience at Mercedes-Benz Manufacturing, with multiple projects diving into the world of Machine Learning, autonomous vehicle systems, humanoid robotics and human-computer interaction.
+I love building a bridge between hardware, control and artificial Intelligence to create cohesive solutions to real world problems.